jdvober/formulas/README.md

 ## Netlify

-Netlify's `Publish Directory` must be set to `dist` in the build settings.
+- `Publish Directory` must be set to `dist` in the build settings.
+- `Build Command` must be set to `vite build` in the build settings.

 ## Formula Formats